SirIle/tad2017/README.md

 npm deploy
 ```

 The example should deploy and display the URL that can be used to call it.
+Open your browser and try calling the method.

 If there's an error, contact one of the presenters.

 ## Offline-capability